pierrediedhiou/cybersecurity-journey/glossary.md

 - **3DES** — Triple DES, applies DES encryption three times for a 168-bit key (112-bit effective security).
 Deprecated in 2019, replaced by AES
+- **Threads** — In Metasploit scanning, the number of simultaneous processes running during a scan.
+More threads = faster but noisier
 ## U
 - **UAC** — User Account Control, Windows security feature that controls administrative privileges